alvin-reyes/rhub-to-delta/README.md

 - Pull all datasets from Radiant
 - Download and save it on the host PC / server
 - Upload all extracted and decompressed content to edge > delta
+- Save all information to a local SQLlite DB for tracking

 ## Installation
 ```bash